szwacz/fs-jetpack/EXAMPLES.md

 # Cool things about fs-jetpack in examples
 **Note:** All examples here are synchronous for simplicity.
 You can easily make them asynchronous just by adding 'Async' to method names and expecting promise to be returned instead of ready value.

-## Every jetpack instance has its internal CWD
+## Every fs-jetpack instance has its internal CWD
-You can create many jetpack objects with different internal working directories (which are independent of `process.cwd()`) and work on directories in a little more object-oriented manner.
+You can create many fs-jetpack objects with different internal working directories (which are independent of `process.cwd()`) and work on directories in a little more object-oriented manner.
 ```js
 const src = jetpack.cwd('path/to/source');
 const dest = jetpack.cwd('path/to/destination');